jesuslg123/simon-io-ha/README.md

 A custom Home Assistant integration for Simon Series 270 smart home devices including smart blinds, lights, and switches.

+---
+**Note:**
+- This integration was created with the assistance of AI (GitHub Copilot).
+- The author has only tested the integration with the shutter device.
+Other device types may not be fully tested or supported.
+- Feel free to collaborate with the project.
+---

 ## ⚠️ Important: Client Credentials Required

 **This integration requires you to obtain your own Simon iO API credentials.** The integration author does not provide client IDs or secrets.